Sound of Hope: Stations and programs

 SOH Network radio programs are primarily in Chinese (Mandarin and Cantonese).
+The US radio also provides network programming to 14 affiliated Chinese-language FM radios.
 SOH is headquartered in San Francisco, California, and has two main operations.
 One serves Chinese Americans in the U.S. via AM/FM and the other serves China via shortwave radio.
-Each operation produces its own content for its audience.

 The US radio started from KSQQ FM 96.1, KVTO AM 1400 during afternoon and evening hours and has grown to be the largest Chinese radio in the region, adding KQEA-LP/KQEB-LP (96.9 FM, two time-shared licenses) as affiliated stations.
 It provides news and lifestyle talkshows relating to local expatriate Chinese, and covers issues such as elections, local policy debates, California droughts, Cupertino city redevelopment, and the COVID-19 pandemic.

-The US radio also provides network programming to 14 affiliated Chinese-language FM radios.

 The China radio broadcasts to mainland China through more than 100 shortwave stations.
 Programs of SOH can also be listened to via online streaming and mobile apps.

 SOH also produces YouTube video programs.
-The YouTube channel 江峰时刻 had more than half a million subscribers as of 2020.
+The YouTube channel “Jiangfeng Time” had more than half a million subscribers as of 2020.
 SOH teamed with Epoch Times editor John Nania to start the right-wing news website America Daily at americadaily.com.

-Sound of Hope has launched iPhone and Android apps for users to listen to programs.